 •No confirmations will be mailed; your credit card charge or canceled check will serve as your confirmation

 •Please fill out an Emergency Contact Form if you are a first time traveler with us

-Jewish Federation of Greater Toledo Jewish Living Center programs are supported in part through your campaign dollars and through a generous grant from the Jewish Senior Services Supporting Organization.
+Jewish Federation of Greater Toledo Jewish Living Center programs are supported in part through your Annual Campaign dollars and through a generous grant from the Jewish Senior Services Supporting Organization.
 All events are part of Jewish Federation of Greater Toledo and occasionally take place at the various synagogues.